Uncle Wiggily in Connecticut: Plot summary

 Ramona reenters the room and having overheard her mother’s remarks, announces that Jimmy has been run over by a car and killed.

 The women continue drinking until they fall asleep in the living room.
 After dark, Eloise is woken by a phone call from her husband Lew, and after a short, sarcastic exchange, hangs up on him.

 Grace, the live-in maid, approaches Eloise and respectfully asks that her visiting spouse be allowed to stay the night due to the severe weather.
 Eloise curtly rebuffs her employee and denies the request.

 The drunken Eloise goes upstairs to Ramona’s bedroom where the child is sleeping.
 Turning on the light, she sees the girl lying at the extreme edge of the bed, a habit of hers to make space for her imaginary friend.
-Eloise wakes her up and reminds her that Jimmy has been killed, but Ramona tries to avoid a confrontation by inventing a new friend named "Mickey Mickeranno."
+Eloise wakes her up and reminds her that Jimmy has been killed, but Ramona told her she was trying to avoid hurting a new imaginary friend named "Mickey Mickeranno."
 Flying into a rage, the exasperated Eloise takes hold of Ramona and drags her to the middle of the bed, and orders her to go to sleep in that position.

 After switching off the light and standing long in the doorway Eloise holds Ramona's glasses against her cheek, cries and repeats the words “Poor Uncle Wiggily” again and again.
 Sobbing, she tucks in the frightened and crying girl and leaves the room.
 Downstairs, she awakens Mary Jane from her alcohol-induced slumber, and weeping, beseeches her dismayed friend to reassure her that as a freshman in college, she had been “a nice girl”.